Kevin-Au-Duong/DACCKSSIM-DECO3801-S2-2022-UQ/README.md

 # DACCKSSIM
-An interactive software (game but not really) that will make Aussies become safer drivers.
-Guarantee to decrease the nation's traffic fatality rate to absolute 0, or even negative.
-It's so good it'll bring the dead back to life.
+An interactive software made in Unity that acts as the backend for the [DACCKSCAM](https://github.com/Kevin-Au-Duong/DACCKSCAM-DECO3801-S2-2022-UQ) application.

 ## 🔧 Setting up Local Development (Simulation)